Sandbag Lunges exercise demonstration image

 How to Perform

-4. Drive forcefully through the front heel to return to the standing position.
+4. Drive through front heel to extend hips and knees.

 Coaching Tips